-He is a hugely successful entrepreneur, influencer, author, speaker, and a true celebrity.
+He is a hugely successful entrepreneur, influencer, author, speaker, and an actual celebrity.
 So, if you still do not know him, please find him right now.

-We have so many things to talk about this man and learn from his great works.
-But, today, let’s just focus on his blogging strategy and why his strategy and blog post length does not work for us.
+We have many things to talk about this man and learn from his wondrous works.
+But today, let’s focus on his blogging strategy and why his strategy and blog post length does not work for us.

-He writes the most concise and amazing articles on his blog.
-Some articles have less than 100 words, but all the articles are insightful and have a deep meaning.
+He writes the most concise and unique articles on his blog.
+Some articles have less than 100 words, but all are insightful and deeply meaningful.

-These very short articles have thousands of social shares and likes.
+These concise articles have thousands of social shares and likes.
 That is why he is a true celebrity.

-Newbie bloggers (including me) always wanted to become him and write as he writes.
-Use social media as he uses (He shares only his blog posts on Twitter and almost all are automated.
-No real personal engagement).
-Then the ultimate result is, most of the newbies give up on blogging and always complain.
+Newbie bloggers (including me) have always wanted to become him and write as he writes.
+Use social media as he uses (He shares only his blog posts on Twitter, and almost all are automated with No real personal engagement).
+Then the ultimate result is most of the newbies give up on blogging and always complain.

-So, what should we do if we wanna stand out in the already saturated blogging world?
+So, what should we do to stand out in the saturated blogging world?
 You have a few things to consider and practice.

 First, it is the word count/blog post length.
 Word count matters, but I value the quality of the content over quantity.

-In-depth articles have several advantages over the shorter articles.
-It is a fact and proven by huge companies and pioneer bloggers such as HubSpot, CopyBlogger, Darren Rows and Neil Patel with their blog performance analysis data.
+In-depth articles have several advantages over shorter articles.
+It is a fact and proven by huge companies and pioneer bloggers such as HubSpot, CopyBlogger, Darren Rows, and Neil Patel with their blog performance analysis data.

-When I started blogging, I did not want to accept that fact of long-form content perform better.
+When I started blogging, I did not want to accept that long-form content performed better.
 Because I blindly assumed that people are busy these days and we should not write more than 700 words on one topic.